 I’m not kidding when I say this, but this was definitely the most impressive indoor botanical garden Amy and I have ever seen.
 We were greeted almost immediately with a tall Christmas tree, adorned with decorations that would would see at malls or luxury hotel lobbies.
 See the various colors of ornaments definitely made it stand out from the lush, green color backdrop.

 After going through what seemed like a maze (it only felt that way because we were experiencing sensory overload from being draped with colorful plants all around us), we eventually made it to a small, but tall greenhouse that was adjacent to the main domed building.

 Family was already gathered there, mingling during this small reunion as what looked like 30 people on the high end.

 Dee was not kidding when she said that this would be a small and private wedding.
-Amy and I were fortunate enough to be invited to a ceremony where only the closest relative and friends were invited.
+I was fortunate enough to be invited to a ceremony where only the closest relative and friends were invited.

 I looked over to the right and saw who has to be the official wedding photographer since he was dual wielding two cameras in what looked like a cross-body style.
 After a closer peek, they were both the latest Sony A7 series of cameras paired with what looked like a Voigtlander and a Zeiss Batis (I call them “Zony”) wide angle lens.

 “Oh…a Leica!
 Do you mind if I check it out?”
 He asked.